JonRahman/Horiseon/README.md

 # Code Refactoring Challenge

+## Task

+The challenge is an on-the-job ticket, which means you'll begin with starter code that you need to modify.
+This week's challenge involves a very important aspect of web development: **accessibility**

 ## Overview

 This repository contains the code for a web page that has been refactored to improve accessibility while maintaining the original visual design.
 The challenge involved making changes to meet specific accessibility standards and best practices.